abdulraoufatia/DevOps-Course-Starter/README.md

 ### Getting Started with Docker

 To get started with Docker you would need to install a containerisation tool.
 A containerisation tool used for this project was Docker.
-However, you may find alternatives depending on your Opersating System.
+However, you may find alternatives depending on your Operating System.

 ### Build and run the Docker Image